vuestorefront/vue-storefront/docs/guide/cookbook/module.md

 }
 ```

-5. In order to confirm it's successfully extended, we will use [Vue.js Chrome extension](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en) which really comes in handy when you develop _Vue.js_ application.
+5. In order to confirm it's successfully extended, we will use [Chrome vue-devtools extension](https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en) which really comes in handy when you develop _Vue.js_ application.

 Open _Chrome DevTools_ and go to _Vue_ tab, and click _Vuex_ tab or click `ctrl` + `2`.
 Finally click _Register module : product_, then you will see a screen like as follows confirming `product` store has been extended successfully :